luluzhou1/Blockchain_attack_MDP/README.md

 ## Main Results

 ## Reference
 For full references, please see more in my thesis.
-Here I provide an link to the [code implement of optimal selfish mining](https://github.com/nirenzang/Optimal-Selfish-Mining-Strategies-in-Bitcoin), which is useful to help you understand the concept of *optimal strategy* in blockchain attack analysis.
+Here I provide an link to the [code implement of solving optimal selfish mining strategy](https://github.com/nirenzang/Optimal-Selfish-Mining-Strategies-in-Bitcoin), which is useful to help you understand the concept of *optimal strategy* in blockchain attack analysis.